georgetown-cset/visual-surveillance-brief/README.md

 This document lines up the figure images from the draft with the Google Sheets they correspond to: [Surveillance Tasks  brief - figures with links to source data](https://docs.google.com/document/d/1TXMFZ7WnAf03hK55v6lTrwFwCfBCN2UeVscr4DF1X10/)

+## Note for replications
+We copied the BigQuery tables referenced in this project to the surveillance_tasks_brief dataset; the relevant BigQuery console commands are shown in the "copying tables via BQ console" file.
+Referencing the tables in this dataset (e.g. surveillance_tasks_brief.predictions instead of article_classifications.predictions) should replicate the results of our brief.

 ## Full methods writeup
 [Surveillance tasks - methodology writeup](https://docs.google.com/document/d/1bcNGRmPJWSajLjtkeZABwBRyKiMWNHfcwim8CFdAN7I/edit#).